Dreamentum/PenbunAPI/README.md

    ```

-## License
+## ©️ **License**

-This project is licensed under the MIT License.
+This project is licensed under the PENBUN License.
 See the LICENSE file for details.